istvan033/Eventhost/README.md

 edgedb watch
 ```

-start the server and open the app in a new browser tab
+Start the server and open the app in a new browser tab
 ```bash
 pnpm run dev -- --open
 ```